Quetta Gladiators: Ambassadors

 Before the start of the 2017 season, team's official mascot named "Gladdy" was revealed, making Quetta Gladiators the first team to officially introduce a mascot for the tournament.

 In early 2017, Quetta chose pop singer Annie Khalid as their team ambassador.
 Other notables joining Quetta in ambassadorial roles are Chaman-based footballer Kaleemullah and Quetta-based MMA fighter Ahmed Mujtaba.
 They were joined by Maya Ali and Faakhir Mehmood as team's brand ambassadors in 2018.
 Only Maya Ali continued her role in 2019 and 2020.
 She remained the ambassador in 2021 as well, when she was joined by actor Bilal Ashraf, who was recruited in 2020.

 On 23 January 2022, Quetta unveiled the music video of its official anthem for the seventh edition of PSL, which featured actors Adnan Siddiqui and Ushna Shah, and comedian Syed Shafaat Ali.

 Sponsors

 For the season 2016, Edenrobe and ACM Gold were the team's title sponsor and official partners respectively.
 For the second season, Jubilee Insurance became Quetta's main title sponsor.
 Master Oil became the team's associate sponsor and Chocka and KHL were team's official partners.
-PTV Sports and Suno FM 89.4 were official media partners, while Tapmad was team's official streaming partner.
+PTV Sports and Suno FM 89.4 were official media partners, while Tapmad was the team's official streaming partner.